Itinerary

 Day 3: Northern Range Wolf Tracking / Hartman Photo Gallery Visit

-After an exhilarating morning, we head to Cooke City after lunch to visit to the Hartman Gallery, with a slide presentation by Dan Hartman.
-Dan is a local naturalist and renowned Yellowstone wildlife photographer whose wolf images are widely acclaimed.
-He'll share insightful observations about wolf behavior gleaned from countless hours in their presence, as well as tips for pursuing photos of wolves and other wildlife.
-In the waning light of mid-afternoon, we head back into the Northern Range for more wolf tracking, knowing our chances to see them are best at dawn and dusk.
+After lunch, we head to Cooke City to visit the Hartman Gallery, with a slide presentation by renowned Yellowstone wildlife photographer Dan Hartman.
+An award-winning wildlife photographer and videographer whose work has been featured in National Geographic and the BBC, Dan will share insights about wolves and wolf photography will inspire your visual storytelling and unlock your creative potential.
+Put his advice into practice in the waning light of mid-afternoon when we head back into the Northern Range for more wolf tracking, knowing our chances to see them are best at dawn and dusk.

 Day 4: Lamar Valley Wolf Tracking

 Rising early once more, we return to the Lamar Valley and environs to track wolves.
-Our Expedition Leaders have spent years observing them in this isolated northeast corner of the park, and our experience is enhanced by their in-depth knowledge of wolf behavior and the various individual wolves known to park researchers.
-While wolves are our primary focus, we expect to encounter a host of Yellowstone wildlife on this vast expanse of open range.
-Watch for elk, pronghorn, moose, coyote, bighorn sheep, bald eagles and bison by the dozens with icicles clinging to their steaming coats.
-It’s not uncommon to encounter species sharing the same space—sparring moose backdropped by a herd of bison, or a sheep's curling horns peeking over a cliff as an eagle glides overhead.
-The wintry tableau makes for dramatic images as animals stand out against the white landscape, their coats often frosted with snow and ice.
-Our expert guides are by your side to interpret all the drama and help you capture thrilling images.
+Our Photo Expedition Leaders have spent years observing them in this isolated northeast corner of the park, and our experience is enhanced by their in-depth knowledge of wolf behavior and the various individual wolves known to park researchers.
+While wolves are our primary focus, we expect to photograph a host of Yellowstone wildlife on this vast expanse of open range: elk, pronghorn, moose, coyote, bighorn sheep, bald eagles and bison by the dozens with icicles clinging to their steaming coats.
+We’ll work on mastering composition, as we commonly encounter species sharing the same space—moose backdropped by a herd of bison, or a sheep's curling horns peeking over a cliff as an eagle glides overhead.
+The wintry tableau makes for dramatic images as animals stand out against the white landscape.

 Day 5: Lamar Valley Wolf Tracking / Cinematographer Visit

-In the gentle rays of dawn, we are back in the Lamar Valley once more to scout for wolves.
-Although they are highly wary of human presence and can be difficult to spot, our Expedition Leaders work tirelessly to find them, remaining in constant communication with local researchers to monitor wolf activity and locations.
-Sometimes see a whole pack in search of prey or a few individuals hunting together—always a thrill.
-We’ll have a chance to snowshoe, too, to examine the snowpack for signs of winter wildlife, from weasel tunnels to scat and bison head imprints created as these one-ton beasts forage for buried grasses.
+Rising early to capitalize on golden hour lighting, we return to the Lamar Valley for more wildlife and landscape photography.
+After reviewing images shot in days prior, we’re ready to push ourselves creatively.
+Your Photo Expedition Leaders will offer guidance on finding new ways to capture the bison, bighorn sheep, ravens and other creatures we encounter as we pursue wolves.
+Experiment with shutter speed and depth of field, and be prepared for some macrophotography as we examine the snowpack for signs of winter wildlife, from weasel tunnels to scat and bison head imprints created as these one-ton beasts forage for buried grasses.
 Search for bear claw marks on the trees and wolf tracks under foot.
 This evening we're joined by a wildlife cinematographer who shares inspiring footage of the park's legendary animals.

 Day 6: Blacktail Plateau / Bozeman